 With this ham and broccoli casserole, the egg mixture does not need to cover the ingredients, the broccoli and ham are the real start here.
 DO give it a go, it can be an excellent addition for your Thanksgiving or Christmas dinner menu too.

-If you’ve liked my CHEESY HAM BROCCOLI CASSEROLE or any other recipe on the blog, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve liked my HAM AND BROCCOLI CASSEROLE or any other recipe on the blog, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to see more delicious food and what I’m getting up to.

 - 3 cups broccoli florets (fresh or frozen)